-Director Principal Occupation • Remaining Term Andrew E. Newman Chairman and CEO, Race Rock Interna- tional (2) 51 2 years (1998) 1991 Ronald L Vice President- Newspapers 57 2 years (1998) 1986 Lloyd GSchermer Chairman of the Board (1) 69 2 years (1998) 1959 J. P. Guerin Investor (1)(3) 66 1 year (1997) 1985 Charles E Chairman of the Board, PS Group, Inc. (3)(4) 67 1 year (1997) 1990 Mark Vittert Investor (2)(4) 47 1 year (1997) 1986
+Director Principal Occupation Age Remaining I Term Director Since Andrew E. Newman Chairman and CEO, Race Rock Interna- tional (2) 51 2 years (1998) 1991 Ronald L Vice President- Newspapers 57 2 years (1998) 1986 Lloyd GSchermer Chairman of the Board (1) 69 2 years (1998) 1959 J. P. Guerin Investor (1)(3) 66 1 year (1997) 1985 Charles E Chairman of the Board, PS Group, Inc. (3)(4) 67 1 year (1997) 1990 Mark Vittert Investor (2)(4) 47 1 year (1997) 1986

-- Member of Executive Committee Member of Executive Compensation Committee
+- Member of Executive Committee

+- (2) (3) Member of Executive Compensation Committee

-- (1) (2) (3) (4) Member of Audit Committee
+- Member of Audit Committee

-Member of Nominating Committee
+- Member of Nominating Committee

-Mr. Crain is the President and Editorial Director of Crain Communications, a diversified publishing company with its principal offices in Chicago, IL.

-$\,$ Mr. Gottlieb was elected Chief Executive Officer of the Company on May 11, 1991, and prior thereto served as President and Chief Operating Officer.

-Until July, 1988, Mrs. Sewell was a Senior Vice President of Federated Department Stores.
-Mrs. Sewell is also a director of Pitney Bowes Inc., Stamford, CT and SYSCO Corporation, Houston, TX.

-From September 1, 1987 to September 28, 1990, Mr. Sonnenfeldt held the position of Chairman of the Board and Chief Executive Officer of NAPP Systems Inc., a subsidiary of the Company.
+- Mr. Crain is the president and editorial director of crain communications, a diversified publishing company with its principal offices in chicago, il. - Mr. Gottlieb was elected Chief Executive Officer of the Company on May 11, 1991, and prior thereto served as President and Chief Operating Officer. - Until July, 1988, Mrs. Sewell was a Senior Vice President of Federated Department Stores.
+Mrs. Sewell is also a director of Pitney Bowes Inc., Stamford, CT and SYSCO Corporation, Houston, TX. - From September 1, 1987 to September 28, 1990, Mr. Sonnenfeldt held the position of Chairman of the Board and Chief Executive Officer of NAPP Systems Inc., a subsidiary of the Company.
 He is a director of Solar Outdoor Lighting Co., Stuart, FL and TRIDEX Corporation, Westport, CT.
-He is also a member of the Council on Foreign Relations, the American Council on Germany, and is a Fellow of the IEEE.

-Mr. Newman is Chairman and CEO of Race Rock International, St. Louis, MO.
-He was Chairman of Edison Brothers Stores, Inc., until April 1995.
+He is also a member of the Council on Foreign Relations, the American Council on Germany, and is a Fellow of the IEEE. - Mr. Newman is Chairman and CEO of Race Rock International, St. Louis, MO.
+He was Chairman of Edison Brothers Stores, Inc., until April, 1995.
 He is a director of Dave & Buster's Inc., Dallas, TX; and Boatmen's Bancshares, Edison Brothers Stores, and Sigma-Aldrich Corporation, all of St. Louis, MO.
-On November 3, 1995, Edison Brothers Stores filed a petition for reorganization under Chapter XI of the United States Bankruptcy Code in the United States Bankruptcy Court in Wilmington, Delaware.
-Further proceedings are still pending.

-For more than the past 5 years, Mr. Rickman has been Vice President-Newspapers of the Company.

-$\,$ Mr. Schermer was Chairman and Chief Executive Officer of the Company until May 11, 1991 when, upon his recommendation, the Board of Directors elected Mr. Gottlieb as Chief Executive Officer.

-Mr. Guerin is Vice-Chairman of Daily Journal Company, Los Angeles, CA and a director of PS Group, Inc., San Diego, CA and Chairman of Tapestry Films and Mitchum Securities Corp., Los Angeles, CA.

-Mr. Rickershauser is Chairman of the Board of PS Group, Inc., San Diego, CA. He is also a director of City National Corporation and of The Vons Companies, Inc., Los Angeles, CA.

-$\,$ Mr. Vittert is a private investor and a director of Munsingwear, Inc., Minneapolis, MN and Dave and Buster's, Inc., Dallas, TX.
+On November 3, 1995, Edison Brothers Stores, Inc. filed for Chapter XI reorganization under the Bankruptcy Act in Wilmington, Delaware.
+Further proceedings are still pending. - For more than the past 5 years, Mr. Rickman has been Vice President-Newspapers of the Company. - Mr. Schermer was Chairman and Chief Executive Officer of the Company until May 11, 1991 when, upon his recommendation, the Board of Directors elected Mr. Gottlieb as Chief Executive Officer. - Mr. Guerin is Vice-Chairman of Daily Journal Company, Los Angeles, CA and a director of PS Group, Inc., San Diego, CA and Chairman of Tapestry Films and Mitchum Securities Corp., Los Angeles, CA. - Mr. Rickershauser is Chairman of the Board of PS Group, Inc., San Diego, CA. He is also a director of City National Corporation and of The Vons Companies, Inc., Los Angeles, CA. - Mr. Vittert is a private investor and a director of Munsingwear, Inc., Minneapolis, MN and Dave and Buster's, Inc., Dallas, TX.

+DIRECTORS' MEETINGS AND COMMITTEES OF THE BOARD OF DIRECTORS